Building Crosvm on Linux

 Building a binary

 If you simply want to try crosvm, run cargo build.
-Then the binary is generated at ./target/debug/crosvm.
-Now you can move to Example Usage.
+Then the executable is generated at ./target/debug/crosvm.
+In case you are using development container, the executable will be inside the dev container at /scratch/cargo_target/debug/crosvm.

 If you want to enable additional features, use the --features flag. (e.g. cargo build --features=gdb)